Buna (Adriatic Sea): Characteristics

 The river has a large drainage basin of 5,187 km2.
 Lake Skadar, the largest lake in southeastern Europe, at almost sea level, nearby empties into it, draining much of Montenegro.
 From Albania, and border lands east, its main tributary is the Great Drin.
-Bojana river ranks second among all tributaries to the Adriatic (measured by average annual discharge) after the Po in Italy.
+Buna river ranks second among all tributaries to the Adriatic (measured by average annual discharge) after the Po in Italy.
 Its mean discharge is c.
 1540 m3/s.

 It is highly navigable and is worked and toured by vessels ranging from motorboats, canal barges up to large tour boats and inland goods barges.